programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 To transform the scene into a puzzle the information panel used needs to be altered, as it is the main source of user information.

 The goal for the user of this game is to start with the jars off the map and the Papuan communities marked by selectable tokens.
 When the communities are selected (mouse click) the information panel will provide the information on the pots made by that community.
-Information on how the technique used to make the pot can be used to work out which of the jars may be a match, as the jars are coloured by the technique and a key is provided.
+Information on the technique used to make the pot can be used to work out which of the jars may be a match, as the jars are coloured by the technique and a key is provided.
 The decoration technique may also serve as a guide.
 The user can move the jars (mouse).
 If they place the matching jar on the community marker then the jar becomes unmoveable and the background colour changes.

 ### Adding Tori

 Green tori will be used to mark the communities.
 They can be harder to aim for than discs, but most Papua New Guinea communities use tori made of leaves to hold the vessels as they are being made.
 The torus is a basic three.js geometry, and the diameter, central hole size, and segmentation can be specified.
-However, tori are generated at the wrong angle for this game and need to be rotated (around the x axis) by 90 degrees (i.e. -Math.PI *1/2).
+However, tori are generated at the wrong angle for this game and need to be rotated (around the x axis) by 90 degrees (i.e. -Math.PI /2).

 Because each torus is connected to a different information panel, they still need to be created separately and added to a tori group.
 The mouse click event listener has to be altered so that it targets the tori group instead of the jars group.